Two questions about weights

 Grateful for any help.

-#1 Updated by Olena Kaminska almost 2 years ago
+#1 Updated by Olena Kaminska about 2 years ago

 Thank you for your question.